Talking About Trees: Critical reception

 On Rotten Tomatoes, the film has an approval rating of based on reviews from critics.
 A review in the British newspaper The Guardian characterized the film as follows: "First-time director Suhaib Gasmelbari takes a meditative, gently observational approach here.
 He chooses not to directly interview the four film-makers; instead, what unfolds is a rather lovely poetic portrait of male friendship, cinephilic obsession and elegant dignity."

 Following its premiere at the Berlin International Film Festival, Talking about Trees received numerous awards at film festivals worldwide.
 In 2019, the film also was awarded the Variety MENA Talent Award at the El Gouna Film Festival in Egypt, where Weissberg said, "It is really a film as well that speaks to all of us about what cinema means to us; about the beauty of seeing a film as an audience, of experiencing it collectively, rather than watching it on our iPads, rather than watching it on our cellphones; that the importance of having that with us is so vital."

-References to films by Sudanese filmmakers

-In this documentary, Ibrahim Shadad talks about his short graduation film 'Jagdpartie' (Hunting party), that he made in 1964 at the Deutsche Hochschule für Filmkunst Potsdam-Babelsberg in East Germany.
-This symbolic story about racism was shot in a forest in Brandenburg, and employs the genre of Western movies for the hunting of an African man.
-Also, Shadad talks about his 14-minute documentary Jamal (Camel) that he produced in Sudan in 1981, featuring the work of a camel in a sesame mill.